 - Or satisfactory completion of certain foreign language courses.

 The Reissued Graduate Diploma Order form should be mailed to the Cashier's Office for processing.
 Diploma orders take up to 6-8 weeks and will be mailed to the address provided.

 To have your diploma notarized, you will need to order a new diploma to be mailed to Graduate Affairs and make arrangements with a notary.

 You will be notified when your documents are ready for notarization.
 You are responsible for scheduling the notarization and payment with the notary.
 The Graduate Affairs Office has worked with 2 notaries: Annette Perea and Stacey Wolfson.
-You may contact Annette Perea, a notary who will provide service at SDSU.
-She can be reached at (619) 248-3486 or [email protected].
+You may contact Annette Perea, a notary who will provide service at SDSU, at (619) 248-3486 or [email protected].
 Stacey Wolfson is a notary that works at USE Credit Union on campus and can be reached at 619-894-0965 or [email protected].

 After the documents are notarized, the documents will be mailed to you or anyone you direct.
 If you are designating a person to pick up the documents on your behalf, please provide a signed release form with a copy of your RedID.